 For all of the above reasons, we urge the Department of Transport to take note of the mass opposition to these tolls and to communicate a recommendation to Cabinet to immediately halt the Gauteng open tolls for good.
 At the same time we call upon government to prioritise the roll-out of efficient, reliable, affordable and safe public transport for all the people of South Africa.

-Meanwhile we continue to urge motorists not to register with Sanral or buy e-tags, and our members remain mobilised for a campaign of mass action if e-tolling is not scrapped.
+Meanwhile we continue to urge motorists not to register with Sanral or buy e-tags, and our supporters remain mobilised for a campaign of mass action if e-tolling is not scrapped.

 Issued by COSATU, November 7 2012